twhiston/hk/README.md

 use `hk --help` or `hk {command} --help` to find out options and further sub-commands

+### time

+The time command has some special case options to make it more useful:
+- With no option will take todays date
+- As well as dates in the api format of yyyy-mm-dd you can use `yesterday` or `y` to get yesterdays details

 ## Additional Commands

 In addition to the generated commands there are custom commands that dont only return the API functionality